w6r/gotcha/README.md

-Gotcha is a series of if you even call it that """Malware""" which is made in python
+Gotcha is a series of if you even can call it that """Malware""" which is made in python

 Gotcha has three versions